 PACKING LIST: HOW TO DRESS IN WINTER IN ICELAND

-But this also means, that there is a lot of wind and stormy weather in the country and that the south part of the country gets more rainfall than the north.
-The north, however, is much colder and heavy snowfalls might traveling to the north or Icelandic Westfjords difficult.
+This also means, that there is a lot of wind and stormy weather in the country and that the south part of the country gets more rainfall than the north.
+The north, however, is much colder, and heavy snowfalls might traveling to the north or Icelandic Westfjords difficult.

-While I do not want to tell you to pack light skirts and dresses, I just want to say, that it is not necessarily freezing.
+While I do not want to tell you to pack light skirts and dresses, I just want to say, that it is not necessarily freezing – at least if you do not visit central or northern Iceland.

 In winter, the average temperature in Reykjavík, Iceland’s capital, is around 1-2°C (33-35°F) during the day – with quite a lot of rain.